valentynkt/BackendGarden/content/notes/JWT in .NET Core.md

 }
 ```

-The `Authentication` middleware, line 5, is critical to make the registered authentication schemes ([[Json Web Tokens|JWT]] Bearer, in this case) work.
+The `Authentication` middleware, line 5, is critical to make the registered authentication schemes ([[JSON Web Tokens|JWT]] Bearer, in this case) work.
 On the other hand, the `Authorization` middleware, line 6, is critical to make the registered authorization mechanisms work.
 In this project, we use the default role-based authorization.
 Both lines 5 and 6 are needed so that we can use the `[Authorize]` attribute over controllers and action methods.
 In addition, please note that **the order of the middleware is important**.

 ## Token Generation and Login

-We will create a `JwtAuthManager` class to put together all utilities related to the [[Json Web Tokens|JWT]] access tokens and refresh tokens.
+We will create a `JwtAuthManager` class to put together all utilities related to the [[JSON Web Tokens|JWT]] access tokens and refresh tokens.

 ### JwtAuthManager
 ``` csharp